CORPORATE SOCIAL RESPONSIBILITY POLICY

 Employees can request financial support/sponsorship from the business for vocational training and professional development which takes place over a period of months or years; applications are considered from all employees irrespective of service.

-WG believes in the effective communication of information to all employees.
+WG believes in the policy of effective communication of information to all employees.